 In a competitive rental market, landing your dream apartment can be more challenging than you think.
 You find some great apartments, send in your applications, but they are sadly rejected.
 Landlords have their own unique screening criteria to make sure they pick safe tenants.
 They want a tenant who pays rent on time and maintains the property well.
 So why was your rental application denied?
 Let's take a step back and assess why that is and how to improve for next time!

-Let's get real.
-The rental market is competitive.
-Your rental application can be denied if you don't apply fast enough.
+The rental market is competitive and your rental application can be denied if you don't apply fast enough.
 As a renter, you must be ready with your application if you like a place and submit it ASAP instead of spending too much time contemplating the pros and cons of the property.
 It can save you valuable time and be ahead of other potential applicants.
 It's best to have the move-in fees ready too!

-Landlords follow a general rule of thumb.
-Your rent should be 30% of your gross monthly income.
-In some cities like New York, you have to make 40x the rent to qualify.
-Your landlord or property manager can deny your rental application if you fail to meet this requirement.
+Your landlord or property manager can deny your rental application if you fail to meet their income requirements.
 Even when you apply with a roommate, the rental applications are screened independently.
 Again, it's to make sure that you can still afford to pay the rent if your roommate leaves.

 No matter what: you also shouldn't provide an incorrect income.
 Your landlord will verify your bank statements or income tax filings.
 If your mentioned income doesn't match the verification sources, you will get your rental application denied.

 Credit scores are an essential criteria landlords use to screen potential tenants.
 Your credit score gives a picture of how regularly you pay your bills on time.
-Landlords and property managers generally look for tenants with a credit score above 670.
 Landlords can also look at any debts or loans you have.
 Having a bad credit score can get your rental application denied.

 A reference letter tells your landlord if you'll be a reliable tenant.
 Having bad or no references can get your rental application denied.
 Landlords use connections to verify the validity of the information you provided.
 For example, they may call up a previous landlord and ask for your rental history or how well you maintained the property.